-Cross-border recruitment measures at regional level offer a multiplier effect to advancing fair recruitment.
+Recruitment measures at regional level offer a multiplier effect to advancing fair recruitment.
 The Plan to Facilitate the Free Movement of Workers within the Southern Cone Common Market prioritizes the use of a subregional system of public employment services to prevent the abuse of migrant workers.
 There is some progress in a continent-wide agreement of free movement, which was started by the Global Forum on Migration and Development (GFMD) in 2017 (Okunade 2021).
 The countries of the Andean Community are reportedly establishing a similar network which will give access to job offers to citizen of those four countries (ILO 2016a, para.
 207).
+The Revised Migration Policy Framework for Africa and Plan of Action (2018-2030) and the IGAD Free Movement Protocol, emphasize the importance of fair recruitment measures.